TokenMarketNet/ethereum-smart-contract-transaction-demo/README.md

     npm start

-## Bonus: Calling contract using geth
+## Bonus: Calling contract using web3 and Go-Ethereum JSON-RPC API

 You can also call the contract using a command line script.